 - Tianjin Medical University Cancer Hospital

-As is the inherent nature of life sciences development, most start-up projects will fail to reach the late clinical stage.
-Due to such failure rates, very few profit-seeking investors—including banks, venture capitalists or private equity firms—invest in high-risk-bearing research projects carried out by early-stage companies, especially those directly out of the lab.
-The Asian Fund for Cancer Research, however, is committed to fund such efforts, either at leading research centers or early-stage oncology companies.
+In the life science ecosystem, most start-ups will fail to advance their technologies to the late clinical stage, and very few profit-seeking investors—including banks, venture capitalists or private equity firms—invest in high-risk-bearing early-stage companies, especially those directly spun-out of cancer research laboratories.
+The Asian Fund for Cancer Research, however, is committed to fund such efforts.

-In closing, AFCR’s BRACE program provides tremendous value for the projects and early-stage companies with which it is affiliated, including tangible funding and such intangibles as wider exposure, expanded networks and a vastly credible endorsement.
-Most important, BRACE sustains and grows AFCR’s commitment to promoting science, encouraging entrepreneurship and, eventually, finding cancer cures that save patients’ lives in Asia—and worldwide.
+BRACE Award is AFCR’s inaugural translational research program which expands our organization’s efforts into new space.
+It sustains and grows AFCR’s commitment to promoting science, encouraging entrepreneurship and, eventually, finding cancer cures that save patients’ lives in Asia—and worldwide.